 - balsamic glaze – Is delicious paired with honey and the char of the grilled brussels sprouts.

 - sliced almonds – compliments the flavor of the grilled sprouts, but is optional.

-Start by trimming the ends and peeling any dark, tough outer leaves off of 1-1/2 pounds of brussels sprouts.
+Trim the ends and peel and remove any dark, tough outer leaves off of 1-1/2 pounds of brussels sprouts.
 This probably takes up the most of the prep time.